-1. How many people have watched surfing or on a West Coast beach (anywhere)?

-Which country or countries?
+1. How many people have wat ched surfing on o West Coast beach (anywhere)?
+W hich country or countries?

-2. How many students can swim 50 m?
+2. How many students can swim 50 metres?

 Who prefers swimming in the sea to swimming in a lake or river?